Zero-shot NER Toolkit¶

 print(tokens.labels())

-The adapter honours entity groups, resolves overlapping spans with score-based priority, and gracefully falls back to regex tokenisation when no tokenizer is supplied.
+The adapter honors entity groups, resolves overlapping spans with score-based priority, and falls back to regex tokenization when no tokenizer is supplied.

 Smoke tests¶